Phone: 603 770-8014

 Ms. April Rivers

-Here in Amesbury, I teach English as a part of Early College Program with sophomores and juniors.
+Here in Amesbury, I teach English as a part of the Early College/American Studies Program with sophomores and juniors.
 I also work closely with Northern Essex Community College with whom Amesbury is partnered for this program.
-I also teach CP level English classes to frehmen through juniors.
-I take pride in instilling a strong work ethic and sence of self in all of my students.
-I work with them in and out of the classroom to facilitate this as an advisor to our Gay/Straight Alliance and our Mentors Violence Prevention Program.
+I also teach CP level English classes to frehmen through juniors, and I take pride in instilling a strong work ethic and a sence of self in all of my students.
+I work with them in and out of the classroom to facilitate this as an advisor to our Gay/Straight Alliance, Mentors Violence Prevention Program, and advisory leader.

 I can best be reached at the following email adress for parent and student communicarion: firstname.lastname@example.org.